-- The risk of HIV, hepatitis B or hepatitis C from transfusion is now extremely small (1 in 4 million for HIV, 1 in 100,000 for hepatitis B and less than 1 in 400,000 for hepatitis C).
-However, prior to effective tests and screening of blood donors and products, significant numbers were infected and this should make us wary.Since there is always the potential for unrecognised or unknown infection to be spread via transfusion, all non-essential transfusions should be avoided.
+- The risk of HIV, hepatitis B or hepatitis C from transfusion is now extremely small.
+1 case of transfusion-transmitted hepatitis B occurred in 2020.
+There were no cases of confirmed transfusion-transmitted hepatitis C or HIV.
+Prior to effective tests and screening of blood donors and products, significant numbers were infected and this should make us wary.Since there is always the potential for unrecognised or unknown infection to be spread via transfusion, all non-essential transfusions should be avoided.

 - Locally non-endemic infection such as human T-cell leukaemia virus type 1 (HTLV-1) and type 2 (HTLV-2), West Nile virus, malaria and Trypanosoma cruzi (causing Chagas' disease) may be transmitted by transfusion but donor selection procedures have limited the risk.